nginxinc/nginx-amplify-doc/amplify-guide.md

 Alerts are based on setting a rule to monitor a particular metric.
 When the rule is being set you will also be able to specify the threshold, and the email for notifications.
 You can use any email, e.g. your PagerDuty email routing for that.

-**Note.** Emails are sent using [AWS SES](https://aws.amazon.com/ses/).
-Make sure your mail relay accepts their traffic.

 The way rules and alerts work is the following:

  1. Metrics are being continuously monitored against the rulesets
  2. If there's a rule for a metric, the new metric update is checked to violate the threshold
  3. If the threshold is met, alert notification is generated (the rule will continue to be monitored)
  4. If subsequent metric updates show that the metric doesn't violate anymore the threshold for the configured period, the alert is cleared.

-For the thresholds you should currently use metrics' absolute values. `E.g. for something like XXXX you should use 14747920 to set the threshold of XX KB/s.` Please see the **Metrics** section below for more information about metric names, and their descriptions.
+By default there's no filtering by hostname.
+If a specific alert should only be raised for a particular host, you should specify the hostname in question in the ruleset.
+Currently metrics can't be aggregated across all systems, instead any system will match a particular ruleset unless a hostname is specified.

+With the notifications you shouldn't see continuous redundant ones about the same single alert over and over again.
+Instead there will be digest information sent out every 30 minutes, describing what alerts were generated and which ones were cleared.

+**Note.** For the thresholds you should currently use exact measurement units as described in the **Metrics and metadata** section below.
+You can't currently use abbreviations like GB, KB or Kbps.

 **Note.** Gauges are averaged over the interval configured in the ruleset.
 Counters are summed up.
 Currently that's not configurable by the user and these are the only reduce functions available for configurating metric thresholds.

-You shouldn't see continuous redundant notifications about the same single alert over and over again.
-Instead there will be digest information sent out every 30m, describing what alerts were generated and which ones were cleared.

-Monitors are generally 'across all systems' — meaning, there's no filtering by hostname by default.
-If a specific alert should only be raised for a particular host, you should specify the hostname in question in the ruleset.
+**Note.** Emails are sent using [AWS SES](https://aws.amazon.com/ses/).
+Make sure your mail relay accepts their traffic.

 ### Settings